 The amount you’re charged as a guarantee fee is based on the size and term of your loan.
-You’re generally charged a 3% fee on loans between $150K – $750K, 3.5% on loans above $750K, and an additional 0.25% on any amounts above $1 million.
+You’re generally charged a 3% fee on loans up to $750K, 3.5% on loans above $750K, and an additional 0.25% on any amounts above $1 million.

 For a more in-depth explanation and full examples of how this works, read our article on SBA guarantee fees.
 In order to estimate the monthly SBA loan payment, our calculator assumes the loan will be fully paid off in equal monthly payments throughout the life of the loan.